Hamburger Menu Button

 Y Magazine will publish three issues in 2021 focusing on the following topics:

 Canada is undergoing renewal and change with respect to its relationship with Indigenous communities across the country.
-Ontario is home to many indigenous people and communities seeking a greater voice and place.
+Ontario is home to many Indigenous people and communities seeking a greater voice and place.
 Reconciliation by non-Indigenous Canadians is a multi-generational process and in order to begin that process, hard truths must be exposed, discussed and acknowledged.
 Many of those truths are directly tied to land use and land policies, which are fundamental to the planning profession as it has developed and evolved in the 400 years since the arrival of Europeans.
-The winter issue of Y Magazine explores these truths and how planners play an important role in working alongside Indigenous Peoples and communities to begin walking down the path of Reconciliation together.
+The winter issue of Y Magazine explores these truths and the important role planners can play in working alongside Indigenous Peoples and communities to begin walking down the path of Reconciliation together.